Distressed Homes in Savannah and Coastal Georgia: Private, No-Pressure Options

 What this usually includes:

-- Professional presentation + MLS exposure
+- Professional presentation and MLS exposure

-- Negotiation and closing coordination
+- Negotiation support and clean coordination through closing

 Option B: Sell As-Is (When repairs or stress are the blocker)